roclark/baby-a3c/README.md

 Once inside the container, change to the `baby-a3c` directory and run the code below to start.

-If you're working on OpenAI's [Breakout-v4](https://gym.openai.com/envs/Breakout-v4/) environment:
- * To train: `python baby-a3c.py --env Breakout-v4`
+ * To train: `python baby-a3c.py --env Mario-Kart-Discrete-Luigi-Raceway-v0`
- * To test: `python baby-a3c.py --env Breakout-v4 --test True`
+ * To test: `python baby-a3c.py --env Mario-Kart-Discrete-Luigi-Raceway-v0 --test True`
- * To render: `python baby-a3c.py --env Breakout-v4 --render True`
+ * To render: `python baby-a3c.py --env Mario-Kart-Discrete-Luigi-Raceway-v0 --render True`

 About
 --------